• Skip to main content

 Haiku is an ancient Japanese form of poetry consisting of seventeen syllables in three lines of five, seven, and five.
 In a mysterious way, the strict limitation sometimes evokes stronger expression.

-I was inspired to write a daily haiku by Emily P. Freeman (The Soul Minimalist) in the Lenten Collection for her Quiet Collection app, in which she includes a haiku with her daily reflections.
+I was inspired in 2025 to write a daily haiku by Emily P. Freeman (The Soul Minimalist) in the Lenten Collection for her Quiet Collection app, in which she includes a haiku with her daily reflections.
+I’ve removed the 2025 dates so anyone can move through these during Lent of any year.

 Growth is what I seek